 Is it permissible to kill an innocent person against her will in order to prevent several other innocent persons from being killed against their will?
 The answer to which this essay comes after extensive discussion is – under certain conditions and limitations – affirmative.

 On the way to this answer, the book offers a comprehensive in-depth discussion of so-called deontic restrictions – that is, the idea of an action’s being prohibited in circumstances in which performing it once would be the only way to prevent its being performed multiple times.
-It offers a comprehensive in-depth discussion of existing approaches to justify deontic restrictions – where many of these approaches undergo a deeper critical examination for the first time ever.
-In addition, the book clarifies some adjoining questions, such as why deontic restrictions are often perceived as problematic or how the concept of agent-relativity should best be understood and formalized.
+The book’s leading question is whether there is a plausible rationale for deontic restrictions.
+To this effect, a taxonomy and critical discussions of the most important approaches to justify deontic restrictions are provided – where many of these approaches undergo a deeper examination for the first time ever.
+In addition, the book clarifies some adjoining questions, such as why deontic restrictions are often perceived as being problematic or how the concept of agent-relativity should best be understood and formalized.
 Put into broader perspective, the conclusions offered should have a bearing on a number of debates in normative ethics, not least on the debate between deontologists and consequentialist.

 In his book, Peter Rohs develops a dualism of process-types founded in a theory of time: a type of mental processes belonging to a time-theoretical ontology and a type of physical processes belonging to a timeless ontology (the ontology of physics).
 This dualism should be proved as a basis for a non-naturalistic philosophy of mind, through which a libertarian concept of freedom and of personal autonomy can be defended.
 This theory is, as Rohs tries to demonstrate, compatible with the theory of evolution.